xdaichain/stake-token/distribution_script/README.md

 ### What happens when you run the script

-At first start the script creates the local database (`db.json`) and initialize it with the required data from Distribution smart contract (`distribution start timestamp`, `staking epoch duration` and pools data like `stake`, `cliff`, etc.).
+At first start the script creates the local database (`db.json`) and initialize it with the required data from Distribution smart contract (`distribution start timestamp`, `staking epoch duration`, and pools data like `stake`, `cliff`, etc.).

-Then it calculates the time frame when it should call the smart contract based on `distribution start timestamp` and `staking epoch duration`, and starts the calls with intervals: each call create a job (https://github.com/kelektiv/node-cron) that should do the same call after 1 staking epoch duration.
+Then it calculates the time frame when it should call the smart contract based on `distribution start timestamp` and `staking epoch duration`, and starts the calls with intervals: each call creates a job (https://github.com/kelektiv/node-cron) that should do the same call after 1 staking epoch duration.
 The function `call()` checks if installment is available and tries to make it for each pool.

-If the server accidentally restarts after, say, 6 days since the moment of staking epoch beginning, then it will try to make installments at time of restart and next call will be in 1 day (if staking epoch duration is 7 days)
+If the server accidentally restarts after, say, 6 days since the moment of staking epoch beginning, then it will try to make installments at time of restart and next call will be in 1 day (if staking epoch duration is 7 days).

 ## API
 ### GET /health-check

-This endpoint returns you the current values of Distribution contract and pools.
+This endpoint returns the current values of the `Distribution` contract and pools.
 It has `ok` and `errors` fields for each pool for cases when something goes wrong.

 Response example: